heggy231/document-editor/README.md

 * Let's look at `case DELETE_DOCUMENT`:

   - Where does `doc.id !== action.payload.id`'s `action.payload.id` comes from?
     * my action creator function gets passed in as a param: `action`.
+This is the key where all the payload obj key:value pairs are passed in.

     * case1)
     ```js